SuperflexPy is an open-source Python framework for constructing conceptual hydrological models for lumped and semi-distributed applications.

 - the framework can be easily interfaced with other Python modules for calibration and uncertainty analysis.

 Stay in touch¶

-If you wish to receive e-mails about future SuperflexPy developments, please subscribe to our mailing list clicking here.
+If you wish to receive emails about ongoing SuperflexPy developments, please subscribe to our mailing list.

 Using SuperflexPy requires a general knowledge of Python and Numpy.
 Other Python libraries may be needed for pre- and post- processing of the data.

 In line with the Python terminology, we will use the word define when referring to the definition of a class, and initialize when referring to the creation of an instance of a class, i.e. an object.